bednabedna/gengrammar/README.md

     pos += match123.end - match123.start
     children.push(match123)
 }
-// Char predicates are predicates that can advance only by one char (it allows them to be used in sets and negative sets) if (a = (input.charAt(pos) === 33 || input.charAt(pos) === 34)) {
+// Char predicates are predicates that can advance only by one char (it allows them to be combined in sets and negative sets) if (a = (input.charAt(pos) === 33 || input.charAt(pos) === 34)) {
     pos += 1
 }